Biden seeks to boost fuel economy to thwart Trump rollback

 Scientists say human-caused global warming is increasing temperatures, raising sea levels and worsening wildfires, droughts, floods and storms globally.

-Becker said the anti-pollution standards are full of loopholes, such as granting excessive credits for electric vehicle sales.

-“We urgently need to cut greenhouse gas pollution, and voluntary measures won’t cut it,” he wrote in an email.
-“Voluntary pledges by auto companies make a New Year’s weight-loss resolution look like a legally binding contract.”
+“We urgently need to cut greenhouse gas pollution, and voluntary measures won’t cut it,” Becker wrote in an email.

 Several automakers already have announced similar electric vehicle sales goals to those in the deal with the government.
 Last week, for instance, Ford’s CEO said his company expects 40% of its global sales to be fully electric by 2030.
 General Motors has said it aspires to sell only electric passenger vehicles by 2035.
 Stellantis, formerly Fiat Chrysler, also pledged over 40% electrified vehicles by 2030.